-This report provides an overview of the Merton Safeguarding Adults Board (MSAB) Annual Report which covers the period April 2022 to March 2023.
+This report provides the Healthier Communities and Older People Scrutiny Panel with an overview of the Merton Safeguarding Adults Board (MSAB) Annual Report which covers the period April 2022 to March 2023.
 The full report can be found in Appendix 1.
+Comment and feedback from the Scrutiny Panel will be shared with the Chair of the Health and Wellbeing Board and the Independent Chair of the Merton Safeguarding Adults Board.